 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-- Prepare jar and mix dry base - Use a clean 1-litre glass jar.
-Combine flour, salt and baking powder in a bowl.
+- Prepare the jar and dry base: Use a clean 1-litre glass jar.
+Combine flour, salt and baking powder in a bowl and mix well.

-- Layer carefully - Add half the flour mixture to the jar and level it out.
-Spoon cocoa powder evenly over the flour.
+- Start layering: Add half the flour mixture to the jar and level it out.
+Spoon the cocoa powder evenly over the top.

-- Add remaining flour mix - Gently add remaining flour mixture over the cocoa and smooth the surface.
+- Add the remaining flour: Gently spoon the rest of the flour mixture over the cocoa and smooth it out.

-- Continue layering - Add brown sugar, caster sugar, chocolate chips, then walnuts.
+- Continue layering: Add the brown sugar, then caster sugar, then chocolate chips, then walnuts on top.

-- Seal and decorate - Close the lid tightly and attach your printable gift tag.
+- Seal and decorate: Close the lid tightly and attach your printable gift tag with a ribbon.
+Done!

-- Baking instructions for label: Empty jar contents into a bowl, add 150g melted butter and 3 eggs, mix well, then bake at 170°C for 25-30 minutes in a lined slice tin.
+- Baking instructions for the tag: Empty jar contents into a bowl, add 150g melted butter and 3 eggs, mix well, then bake in a lined slice tin at 170°C for 25-30 minutes.

 Recipe Tips